radturkin/radturkin/README.md

 <h3 align="center">Just a Machine Learning Engineer trying to make a difference for tomorrow</h3>

-- 🤔 I was recently laid off and currently looking for new work in Data Science and/or Machine Learning.
+- 🤔 I was recently impacted by company wide layoffs and currently looking for new work in Data Science and/or Machine Learning.

 - 👯 I’m always looking to collaborate on projects with a focus on the environment/climate solutions and/or assistive apps for people with neurodivergent and neurodivergent adjacent conditions (i.e. ASD, ADHD, (c)PTSD, and OCD)